Table of contents

 The Minister or his/her delegate will approve all projects and successful applicants, with reference to a report on the Selection Process outcomes provided by the Department.

-Means the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs.
+Means the Australian Government Department of Social Services.

 The Funding Agreement is the agreement that is signed by the Departmental Delegate and the Applicant's Authorised Representative.
 The Department's standard Funding Agreements are performance based, legally enforceable agreements between the Commonwealth and the funding recipients that set out the terms and conditions governing the funding.
 Funding Agreements are used where the Department is providing funding to another party to deliver services or undertake certain activities, on behalf of the Department, to the community.